christhomson/roomular/README.md

 Roomular
 ========

-A tool for finding nearby classes (or study spaces) at the University of Waterloo.
+A web app for finding nearby classes (or study spaces) at the University of Waterloo.